murning/DSP-Project-Reverb/README.md

 # DSP-Project-Reverb

+## Report

+* A report detailing our methods and findings is avalible in the file "report.pdf"

 ## Audio Examples

 * The "outputs" folder contains .wav files of all the results of the reverb algorithms.